St Kitts Week 1&2

 A special session was hosted for the children of faculty and staff, incorporating art, music therapy, recreation, and physical activities.
 The session focused on allowing the children to express how they are feeling and help deal with the loss and trauma in the wake of Maria.
 We incorporated the “Return to Happiness” tools and booklets – a program developed by UNICEF, specifically for the psychological recovery of children and adolescents after traumatic events.

-Our counsellors visited the preschool as well to spend time with the younger children ages 0-5 in art and play therapy.
+Our counsellors visited the preschool to spend time with the younger children, ages 0-5, in art and play therapy.
 It was a joy to visit with them as it brought so much happiness to our hearts as well.
-After spending time with both the older and younger groups of children playing and drawing it was incredible to see their enthusiasm and be a part of their growing and moving on process.
+After spending time with both the older and younger groups of children playing and drawing, it was incredible to see their enthusiasm and be a part of their growing and moving-on process.